cortexproject/cortex/docs/guides/shuffle-sharding.md

 ### Ingesters shuffle sharding

-The Cortex distributor, by default, spreads the received series across all running ingesters.
+By default the Cortex distributor spreads the received series across all running ingesters.

 When shuffle sharding is **enabled** via `-distributor.sharding-strategy=shuffle-sharding` (or its respective YAML config option), the distributor spreads each tenant series across `-distributor.ingestion-tenant-shard-size` number of ingesters.